binary-com/daily-report/_posts/en/2019-01-31-Dollar-weakens-further-on-dovish-fed.md

 The USD/CHF is slipping back again after a failed attempt at 1.0000 as the dollar gives ground to the Swissy.

 The USD/JPY is also suffering the dollar malaise, slipping below support at 109.00.
-Most other dollar pairs are mixed as the yen strength is balanced against pound, euro and Aussie resilience.
+Most other yen pairs are mixed as the yen strength is balanced against pound, euro and Aussie resilience.
 The AUD/JPY and EUR/JPY are unchanged, while the GBP/JPY is dipping slightly.

 Gold is unchanged after pushing through the $1320 level.